Fengdu Ghost City: Description

-The city consists of buildings, structures, dioramas, and statues related to Diyu and Naraka, concepts from Chinese mythology and Buddhism that signifies the underworld or hell.
-It is modeled to resemble Youdu, the capital of Diyu.
+The site consists of temples, buildings, structures, dioramas, and statues depicting Diyu and Naraka, the underworlds of Chinese mythology and Buddhism.
+It is designed to resemble Youdu, the capital of Diyu.
+Many of the temples and shrines contain paintings and sculptures depicting punishments inflicted on sinners in the afterlife.

-After the building of the Three Gorges Dam and the rising of the water level of the river it became separated from the city of Fengdu, which was rebuilt higher up the mountainside on the south side of the river.
+Following the construction of the Three Gorges Dam and the rise in the river's water level, the site became separated from the county seat of Fengdu.
+The modern town was subsequently rebuilt on higher ground along the south bank of the river.

-In recent years, Fengdu Ghost City has become a tourist attraction.
-Cruise boats carrying tourists up or down the river stop at the docks and tourists are taken in vehicles halfway up the mountain.
-From there, there is an open-air escalator up to the complex or the visitor can climb up on foot.
+Fengdu Ghost City is now a popular tourist attraction.
+River cruise boats regularly stop at its docks, and visitors are transported partway up the mountain by vehicle.
+From there, they can take an outdoor escalator or climb the remaining distance on foot.